 All illustration of the reason for accreditations:

 A short story.
 In New Zealand, cows reared for their beef are predominantly fed grass.
 In the United States, the equivalent cattle are predominantly fed grains or corn for a number of reasons which are mostly economic.
 A comparatively small proportion of farmers in the US continue to grass feed their cattle despite the greater time and financial investments this requires, and the difference in the diet of these two types of cattle has an impact on the real cost, nutrient composition, taste, and perceived quality of the beef.
 In order for farmers of grass-fed beef to survive economically there was a need to distinguish between the two different types (and prices) of beef.
 Grass-fed Beef was born.
-Fast forward to today, and you can buy Grass-fed Beef from your favourite corner store and expect a certain quality, but get home and find yourself eating something quite different.
-As it happens there isn’t really a definition of what Grass-fed Beefactually means, and anyone can claim it.
+Fast forward slightly and you could buy Grass-fed Beef from your favourite corner store or restaurant and expect a certain quality, but find yourself eating something quite different.
+Because as it happens there wasn’t really a definition of what Grass-fed Beef actually means, and anyone could claim it.
 If a cow has eaten some grass at some point in its life can theoretically be called grass-fed, and that’s exactly how thousands of suppliers of grain-fed cows continue to market their beef.